 Annapurna base camp treks begin from lower elevation to high elevation which means a lot of combination in vegetation.
-This trek is one of the classic treks in the world which give you an opportunity to explore Nepali traditional society, different ethnic groups, attractive mountain views, lush green rhododendrons, and alpine forest.
-The locals will encounter in Annapurna base camp trail are a different ethnic group like as Brahmans, cheetri, Gurung and Magar.
-Mostly community from Magar and gurungs are famous for Gurkha regiment.
-In term of exploring cultures, you can go Langtang trek, Helambu trek, Manaslu trek, and Everest trek but for views, Annapurna is a best among them.
+This trek is one of the classic treks in the world which gives you an opportunity to explore Nepali traditional society, different ethnic groups, attractive mountain views, lush green rhododendrons, and alpine forest.
+The locals will encounter in the Annapurna base camp trail are a different ethnic group like Brahmans, cheetri, Gurung, and Magar.
+Mostly community from Magar and Gurung are famous for the Gurkha regiment.
+In terms of exploring cultures, you can go Langtang trek, Helambu trek, Manaslu trek, and Everest trek but for views, Annapurna is the best among them.

 What is the Annapurna Base Camp elevation?

 Annapurna Base Camp rises 4,130 meters/13,549 feet above from the sea level.
 Generally, trekkers begin this adventurous journey with a drive from Kathmandu to Pokhara.
 From Pokhara, one more scenic drive will take you to Nayapul, and within a few days, you will reach the base of the ninth world's highest mountain, ABC.

 What kind of food do we get on the trail to Annapurna Base Camp?

 Annapurna Base Camp trekking trail is Nepal's one of the most crowded trails.
 The trail also has many facilities that only a few trails of Nepal have got like a wide range of food menu, spacious room, electricity, private washrooms, high-quality brews & bakeries, etc. Even though they are common in cities, however getting this facility at high elevation is a privilege.